 Walking your dog regularly will build and strengthen the bond between you and your dog.
-You can tell by the excited behaviour when you mention the word “walkies” that your dog is genuinely pleased and grateful to be going on a walk.
-Work together and the dog walk can carry on being enjoyable and stress free.
+You can tell by the excited behavior when you mention the word “walkies” that your dog is genuinely pleased and grateful to be going on a walk.
+Work together and the dog walk can carry on being enjoyable and stress-free.

 Train Your Dog Whilst Walking

 The time during walking is an ideal to accomplish a number of obedience training tasks and show that you are the pack leader.
 You will also have the opportunity to teach basic commands such as “come”, “sit”, “fetch” and of course whistle.
 This will allow your dog to learn whilst on a walk, which is far easier and enjoyable for both than being in your house.

 All dogs need to be controllable whilst on a walk and therefore all dogs should be trained to behave while on a lead or leash.
 This is vital training even if you live in an area where your dog can run free most of the time.